saurabhpaltcs/KLM_assignment/README.md

 1. mock_project_rest_api : This contains mock project with required rest services .

-2. KLM_assigment_spring-boot : This contains sprin-boot project consuming mock_proj_rest api's and showing UI using angular .
+2. KLM_assigment_spring-boot : This contains spring-boot project consuming mock_proj_rest api's and showing UI using angular .

     #Angular project is included and exposed in this spring-boot project